Tulsa, Oklahoma Pardon Lawyers

 If you live in another state, information will be requested from authorities in your state regarding current employment and living arrangements, and a local criminal record check will be requested.
 Interstate investigations usually take about 90 days to complete.

 After the completed investigation is returned to our office, your application will be submitted to the Pardon and Parole Board for their consideration on the next available docket.
 If you receive a favorable recommendation from a majority of the Board, that recommendation will be forwarded to the Governor’s office for a final decision.
-You will be notified of the Board’s recommendation and the Governor’s decision in writing.

 In order for a pardon to be effective, it must include all Oklahoma district court felony and misdemeanor convictions, and district court traffic convictions, which involved drugs or alcohol.
 If you have cases, which have been pardoned before, these do not need to be included in your application.
 The Pardon and Parole Board cannot pardon Federal cases or convictions from other states.
 A pardon will not clear your record.
 It does not prevent your criminal record from being considered when decisions are made concerning employment or other matters.
 Even if you are pardoned, your record may continue to affect you.
 A person who was under 18 years old at the time his or her offense was committed and who has received a pardon may also seek expunction.
 From the time your application is received, it usually takes between 90 and 120 days for consideration by the Pardon and Parole Board.
 Applications from persons residing in other states usually take about 30 days longer.
 The Board’s recommendation must be approved by the Governor for a pardon to be granted.
 Governor approval usually takes from 30 to 60 days.
 The effects of a pardon listed below concern Oklahoma law.
 If you reside in another state, the effects may be different.